maoyuanli/careerhub/README.md

 In command line, enter "python extract.py" to activate the app.

-In the pop-up window, type in the job key words to search, e.g. "python developer".
+In the command line, type in the job key words to search, e.g. "python developer".

 Web crawler graps the data from public resource and dumps at "resources/crawled_jd.json".

 After the crawling process is finished, inspect the crawled data, if satisfied, run "python load.py" to distill the job descriptions.

 The summarized information is then saved at "resources/distilled_jd.json".

+## Use With Docker
+docker build -t careerhub:scrapy .

+docker run -it careerhub:scrapy bash

+python extract.py

+python load.py

 ## Caveat
 API of public job posting resources may change.